theoo-h/FunkinModchart/README.md

 <details>
 <summary><h2>Importing the library</h2></summary>

-This library currently has support for multiple engines such as [Codename Engine](https://codename-engine.com), [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine.com) and [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) click [here](SUPPORT.md) for more information, and only takes a couple of lines of code to import it:
+This library currently has support for multiple Friday Night Funkin' engines, such as [Codename Engine](https://codename-engine.com), [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine.com) and [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) click [here](SUPPORT.md) for more information, and only takes a couple of lines of code to import it:

 #### Go to your project and open `Project.xml`
 At the bottom of where the haxelib section is, paste this code.